appserver-io/appserver/_tuts/running-phpmyadmin-on-appserver-io.md

 Now you are able to login into your phpMyAdmin installation just by opening the following URL in your favourite browser.

 [http://localhost:9080/phpmyadmin](<http://localhost:9080/phpmyadmin>)

+Just log in with your mysql credentials and you are able administer your database.